micro-os-plus/eclipse-demo-projects/README.md

 ## Prerequisites

 These projects have several dependencies to code available from xPacks.
-To satisfy these dependencies it is necessary to run some shell scripts.
+To satisfy these dependencies it is necessary to run the `generate.sh` shell scripts.

+### macOS

-These scripts were created on macOS, and the ones suffixed with `.command` are specific to macOS; the `.sh` scripts should also be fine on GNU/Linux, Windows MSYS2, Git Shell, and on the new [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about).
+All scripts were created on macOS, and the ones suffixed with `.command` are specific to macOS.

-For those who insist on native Windows, separate PowerShell scripts would be required, but considering Microsoft's move towards Linux, this would probably not be worth the effort.
-Anyway, if you manage to create them, please consider improving your karma and contribute them back to the community.

-## Prerequisites
+As usual for development machines, the _Apple Xcode Command Line Tools_ must be installed.

+### GNU/Linux

+The scripts were also tested on several GNU/Linux distributions, and should be fine.

 On Ubuntu be sure you have `git` and `curl` available:

 ```
 suso apt-get git curl
 ```

+For other distributions, similar commands must be issued.

+### Windows

+The scripts were also tested on Windows **MSYS2**, **Git Shell**, and on the new [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about).

+The only difference is the lack of symbolic links, so `--symlink` should not be used and instead `--link` is fully functional, but the `generate.sh` script should be executed after updating the git repositories in `/.xpacks`.

+For those who insist on native Windows, separate PowerShell scripts would be required, but considering Microsoft's move towards Linux, this would probably not be worth the effort.
+Anyway, if you manage to create them, please consider improving your karma and contribute them back to the community.

 ## How to use